Valerie Chow: 1997–99: Hollywood and Revlon

-2000–02: Career Transition, Part-time Actor
+2000–02: Career transition, part-time actor

 Chow eventually returned to Hong Kong in 2000, where she joined the media communications department at Lane Crawford, although continued to act part-time.
 The following year saw her return to the small screen in the ATV series, Healing Hearts, in which she played the role of a lawyer.
 The role briefly revived her career, leading to several magazine covers and an ad campaign with Neutrogena Hong Kong.
 She also starred alongside Leslie Cheung in Inner Senses (2002), which was to be Cheung's last film.

 2003–present: Fashion publicist, entrepreneur

 Since 2003, Chow has, for the most part, left the entertainment industry.
 For the next seven years, she would continue to work as a publicist for the Pedder Group, the shoes and accessories division of Lane Crawford.
 Looking back on her career in 2010, Chow remarks: "I worked for the group for 10 years.
 I rounded off this experience as vice-president, of marketing.
 I met larger-than-life individuals who left an impression.
 Highlights included working with [American filmmaker] David Lynch and [footwear designer] Christian Louboutin at Cafe de Flore, in Paris, and producing the first Guy Bourdin exhibition in Hong Kong.
 I am also proud of the fact that I'm well known in the fashion industry for producing some of the best store window displays in Central.
 I think more people have seen or admired my window displays than having watched my films."
-One of Chow's acting credits is a TV series filmed in mid-2004, but did not air until December 2010, more than six years after filming completed.
+One of Chow's acting credits is a TV series filmed in mid-2004; however, the series did not air until December 2010, more than six years after filming completed.
 In September 2010, Chow opened Mama Kid, a children's clothing boutique in Hong Kong's Central District to great success, which has since relocated to Stanley.

-Chow married Darryl Goveas, a Hong Kong-based Belgian-Indian interior designer in 2005, with whom she had a daughter later in 2008, Carla Goveas.
+Chow married Darryl Goveas, a Hong Kong-based Belgian-Indian interior designer in 2005.
+Together, the couple have a daughter, Carla Goveas; Carla was born in 2008.

+After being promoted to Vice President of Marketing at Lane Crawford, Chow is currently the General Manager of JOYCE.